22 Examples of Customer Retention Strategies That Actually Work

 • Trust takes time to build.

 When deciding to make a purchase, 81% of customers say that trust is an important factor in their decision.
-Building trust isn't a one-size-fits-all tactic that any business can implement overnight.
+But in my experience, building trust isn't a one-size-fits-all tactic that any business can implement overnight.

 After all, the definition of trust is the “firm belief in the reliability, truth, ability, or strength of someone or something.”
 Reliability is a key factor in building trust, so your company should consistently deliver value to customers.

 Pro tip: Consistently follow through on your brand promise, and do what you say you'll do over time.
-This will impact whether or not your customers perceive your brand as trustworthy.
+This will impact whether or not your customers perceive your brand as reliable and, ultimately, trustworthy.

 4. Implement a customer feedback loop.